dconnolly/draft-ietf-pquip-hybrid-signature-spectrums/draft-ietf-pquip-hybrid-signature-spectrums.md

-Hybrid unforgeability is a specific type of hybrid authentication, where the security assumption for the scheme, e.g. EUF-CMA, is maintained as long as at least one of the component schemes is EUF-CMA secure without a prioritisation.
+Hybrid unforgeability is a specific type of hybrid authentication, where the security assumption for the scheme, e.g. EUF-CMA, is maintained as long as at least one of the component schemes maintains that security assumption.
 We call this notion 'hybrid unforgeability'; it is a specific type of hybrid authentication.
 For example, the concatenation combiner in [HYBRIDSIG] is 'hybrid unforgeable'.
 As mentioned above, this might be incompatible with backward-compatibility, where the EUF-CMA security of the hybrid signature relies solely on the security of one of the component schemes instead of relying on both, e.g., the dual message combiner using nesting in [HYBRIDSIG].
 For more details, we refer to our discussion below.
-Note that 'strong' existential unforgeability under chosen message attack (SUF-CMA) security of the hybrid scheme (defined similarly to the traditional strong unforgeability) may require SUF-CMA security of both component schemes.
-For instance, under a concatenation combiner where the hybrid signature is comprised of two distinct component signatures; in that case, if one of the component schemes offers SUF-CMA and the other only offers EUF-CMA, the hybrid does not achieve SUF-CMA but only EUF-CMA.

-Use cases where a hybrid scheme is used with, e.g., EUF-CMA security assumed for only one component scheme generally use hybrid techniques for their 'functional transition' pathway support (i.e., a gradual adaption to ensure interoperability in system or system-of-systems of verifiers that support traditional signatures only and verifiers that are upgraded to also support post-quantum signatures).
-In this case, a system manager is using hybrid signatures as a 'functional transition' support, but not yet expecting different security guarantees.
-As such, EUF-CMA security is assumed for one component algorithm.
+Use cases where a hybrid scheme is used with, e.g., EUF-CMA security assumed for only one component scheme generally use hybrid techniques for their 'functional transition' pathway support.
+For example, hybrid signatures may be used as a transition step for gradual post-quantum adoption, while ensuring interoperability when a system includes both verifiers that only support traditional signatures and verifiers that have been upgraded to support post-quantum signatures.

-In contrast, use cases where a hybrid scheme is used with e.g., EUF-CMA security assumed for both component schemes without prioritisation between them can use hybrid techniques for both functional transition and security transition (i.e., a transisition to ensure security even if it may not be known which algorithm should be relied upon).
+In contrast, use cases where a hybrid scheme is used with e.g., EUF-CMA security assumed for both component schemes without prioritisation between them can use hybrid techniques for both functional transition and security transition (i.e., a transition to ensure security even if it may not be known which algorithm should be relied upon).

 ### Proof Composability